-This thematic area has been launched in 2021 with the objective to inform design and implementation of human capital interventions in the Sahel.
-The objective is both to enhance human capital investments and to protect households from divestments in the face of climate shocks.
+This thematic area was launched in 2021 with the objective of informing the design and implementation of human capital interventions in the Sahel.
+The objective is to both to enhance human capital investments and protect households from divestments in the face of climate shocks.

 The work is organized around three components: